miguch/miguch-blog/blog/_posts/content/markdown/Algorithm/1-leetcode-23.md

 ---
 date: 2021-2-18
 tags:
   - LeetCode
   - Algorithm
-Author: Miguel Chen
+Author: Mingtao Chen
 ---

 # 23. Merge k Sorted Lists

 ## 题目

-Merge *k* sorted linked lists and return it as one sorted list.
+Merge _k_ sorted linked lists and return it as one sorted list.
 Analyze and describe its complexity.

 **Example:**